datacamp-content-public/Application-Apache-Spark-Data-Analytics/slides/chapter_1_f27002a697cdfa6ca618dc6e2f69c53e.md

 `@script`
 There exists a table called `df2`.
 A `SparkSession` is also already available via the `spark` variable.
 Write a query that inspects the first 20 rows of this table and run it using the `spark.sql` operation.

+What is the schema of the `df2` table?

 ---